WALL – Our exciting community multimedia project for 2017/2018

 Bricks on the Wall

-Workshops are being organised at the Eltham Centre for all ages .so everyone can make a brick and be involved.
+Free creative workshops are being organised at the Eltham Centre for all ages .so everyone can make a brick and be involved.
+These are family workshops and suitable for all ages .

 Leading: Pragya Kumar and John Wingham